Edmodo has now been set up for year 11 English students.

 Director of English: Mrs Wrycraft

-Second in English: Ms Fieldsend and Mr Kay
+Second in English: Mr Kay

 At BGS we pride ourselves in the personalised nature of our teaching and the English department is no different.
 Each teacher brings their own enthusiasm and skill set to make a heady mixture of academic rigor and heartfelt care for the students, and we really are more than the sum of our parts!
 There are nine dedicated members of the English Department, all of whom are subject specialists.
 We are very lucky to have such enthusiastic and committed teachers, which allows us provide innovative teaching methods to all age groups.